-BUSI 321 (3) - International Business From a Global Perspective international finance, accounting, and taxation; and corporate social responsibility.
+BUSI 321 (3) - International Business From a Global Perspective

+Businesses and organizations operating in a global economy face a broad range of challenges.
+The course topics include international business issues; diversity; global marketing, international trade; global monetary systems; the ethics of international finance, accounting, and taxation; and corporate social responsibility.
 Students will gain knowledge about the current global macroeconomic environment, learning how to scan the environment for emerging issues and how to evaluate their impact on business decisions.